Garden & Pool

 Pros of Saltwater Pools

 • No Chlorine Smell: Saltwater pools use a salt chlorination system to generate chlorine, which results in a milder and more pleasant smell compared to chlorinated pools.
+The salt cell produces a steady supply of free chlorine, instead of needing to periodically add chlorine.

 • Reduced Chemical Costs: Salt chlorination systems require less maintenance and fewer chemicals, which can save pool owners money in the long run.
+Once the salt is initially added to the pool, the salt level tends to stay stable.
+You will only occasionally need to add salt in the case where saltwater leaves the pool (splashing, backwashing filters).

 Cons of Saltwater Pools